 CALLER: I don't know the exact statistics, but quite a bit is, yeah.

 BENNETT: All right, well, I mean, I just don't know.
 I would not argue for the pro-life position based on this, because you don't know.
 I mean, it cuts both, you know, one of the arguments in this book Freakonomics that they make is that the declining crime rate, you know, they deal with this hypothesis, that one of the reasons crime is down is that abortion is up.
 Well.

 CALLER: Well, I don't think that statistic is accurate.

 BENNETT: Well, I don't think it is either, I don't think it is either, because first of all, there is just too much that you don't know.
 But I do know that it's true that if you wanted to reduce crime, you could if that were your sole purpose, you could abort every black baby in this country, and your crime rate would go down.
 That would be an impossible, ridiculous, and morally reprehensible thing to do, but your crime rate would go down.
 So these far-out, these far-reaching, extensive extrapolations are, I think, tricky.

 The comments drew criticism from Senate minority leader Harry Reid who said he was appalled.
-Massachusetts Senator Ted Kennedy called them racist and House minority leader Nancy Pelosi who said they were shameful.
+Massachusetts Senator Ted Kennedy called them racist, and House minority leader Nancy Pelosi said they were shameful.